 Where the business of the company is still operating as a going concern at the time of the Voluntary Administrator's appointment, the Voluntary Administrator will conduct a review of the viability of the business and will decide whether to continue trading the business with a view to achieving a restructure or sale.

-Once a company is in administration, the future of the company is decided by the company's creditors.
+Once a company is in Voluntary administration, the future of the company is decided by the company's creditors.
 Creditors will vote on the company's future at the second meeting of creditors.

-How do I appoint an Administrator?
+How do I appoint a Voluntary Administrator?

-Section 436A of the Corporations Act provides that the company may appoint an Administrator in writing if the Directors resolve that the company is insolvent, or is likely to become insolvent.
+Section 436A of the Corporations Act provides that the company may appoint a Voluntary Administrator in writing if the Directors resolve that the company is insolvent, or is likely to become insolvent.
 Prior to the appointment, the Directors will need to obtain the written consent of a Registered Liquidator to act as Voluntary Administrator of the company.

-What happens after an Administrator is appointed?
+What happens after a Voluntary Administrator is appointed?

 The Administrator must send reports to all known creditors, and convene two meetings of creditors.
 The first meeting of creditors is to be convened within 8 business days of appointment.
 The purpose of this meeting is to consider whether to appoint a Committee of Creditors ("Committee") and if so, to determine who are the committee members.
 The Administrator will send a brief First Report and Notice of Meeting to all known creditors to convene this meeting.
-The Committee may be formed to assist, where requested, the Administrator in undertaking his/her role.

-Subsequent to the first meeting, the Administrator will conduct detailed investigations into the affairs of the company to enable him/her to prepare a detailed Second Report to Creditors.
+Subsequent to the first meeting, the Voluntary Administrator will conduct detailed investigations into the affairs of the company to enable him/her to prepare a detailed Second Report to Creditors.
 The Administrator is required to form an opinion and recommend to creditors whether it is in the best interests of creditors for:

 - The control of the company to revert to the Directors;